The Transient Cost of Learning in Queueing Systems: Introduction

-\paragraph{Related work.} A recent line of work studies online learning in queueing systems \cite{walton2021learning}.
-To capture uncertainty in services, \cite{Walton14} studies a single-queue setting in which the DM selects a mode of service in each period and the job service time varies between modes (the dependence is a priori unknown and revealed to the DM after the service).
-The metric of interest is the \emph{queueing regret}, i.e., the difference of queue length between an algorithm and the optimal policy, for which the authors show a sublinear bound. \cite{KrishnasamySJS21} considers the same single-queue multi-server setting as ours and show that a forced exploration algorithm achieves a queueing regret scaling of $\tilde{O}(1/T)$ (under strong structural assumptions this result extends to multiple queues). \cite{StahlbuhkSM21} shows that by probing servers when the queue is idle, it is possible to give an algorithm with queueing regret converging as $O(1/T)$.
-However, with respect to the traffic slackness $\varepsilon \to 0^+$, both guarantees imply a suboptimal $\colq$ (\cite{KrishnasamySJS21} gives at least $O(1/\varepsilon^2)$ and \cite{StahlbuhkSM21} gives at least $O(1/\varepsilon^8)$; see Appendix~\ref{app:related-work}.)
-In contrast, we prove that UCB has a queue length that scales as $\tilde{O}(1/\varepsilon)$.
-Focusing on the scaling of queueing regret, \cite{krishnasamy2018learning} and \cite{zhong2022learning} study the scheduling in multi-queue settings (with \cite{zhong2022learning} also considering job abandonment), \cite{choudhury2021job,fu2022optimal} study learning for a load balancing model, \cite{chen2023onlinelearning} studies pricing and capacity sizing for a single-queue single-server model with unknown parameters.
-For more general settings, \cite{adler2023bayesian} designs a Bayesian learning algorithm for Markov Decision Processes with countable state spaces (of which queueing systems are special cases) where parameters are sampled from a known prior over a restricted parameter space; in contrast, our paper does not assume any prior of the unknown parameters.
-The main difference between all of these works and ours is that we focus on how the maximum time-averaged queue lengths scales with respect to system parameters (traffic slackness and number of queues and servers), not on how the queue lengths scale as time grows.
-Apart from the stochastic learning setting we focus on, there are also works that tackle adversarial learning in queueing systems \cite{huang2023queue,liang2018minimizing}; these require substantially different algorithms and analyses.
+Focusing on the scaling of queueing regret, \cite{krishnasamy2018learning} and \cite{zhong2022learning} study scheduling in multi-queue settings (\cite{zhong2022learning} also consider job abandonment), \cite{choudhury2021job,fu2022optimal} study learning for a load balancing model, \cite{chen2023onlinelearning} study pricing and capacity sizing for a single-queue single-server model with unknown parameters.
+For more general settings, \cite{adler2023bayesian} design a Bayesian learning algorithm for Markov Decision Processes with countable state spaces (queueing systems are a special case) where parameters are sampled from a known prior over a restricted parameter space; in contrast, our paper does not assume any prior of the unknown parameters.
+The main difference between all of these works and ours is that we focus on how the maximum time-averaged queue lengths scale with respect to system parameters (traffic slackness and number of queues and servers), not on how the queue lengths scale as time grows.
+Apart from the stochastic learning setting we focus on, there are also studies that tackle adversarial learning in queueing systems \cite{huang2023queue,liang2018minimizing}; these require different algorithms and analyses.